amsa-code/risky/formats/README.md

 Performance
 --------------
-Using Intel Xeon CPU ES-1650 @ 3.2GHz and SSD, binary format is read in at up to 7m records per second.
+Using Intel Xeon CPU ES-1650 @ 3.2GHz and SSD, binary format is read in at up to **7m records per second**.
 This compares very favourably with NMEA decode which is about 2K records/second.

 Characteristics